nickcoleman/hook-use-combined-reducers/README.md

 export const useAppContext = () => useContext(Context)
 ```

-In your top-level React component (or any other component above a component tree which needs managed state):
+In your top-level React component (or any other component above a component tree which needs to access the managed state):

 ```
 import React, { useReducer } from 'react';